 While it is not necessary to provide all of the above information, It is important to note that DELF exam instructions, sometimes select from the list above and specifically ask you to include such information.
 As a result, it is important to practice different response which will include different combination of the suggestions above.
 The ones highlighted in red are the basics and should almost always be included in your postcard.

-Writing your postcard
+Writing your postcard or letter in french

 It is important to use as much as possible the grammar and vocabulary that you are required to have at this level.
 As a result, use more than one tense, give your opinion and even make a recommendation if there is space.